Bringing Black Hole Science

 Developed to address Next Generation Science Standards, the course material introduces the EHT, explains the motivation for taking an image of a black hole, highlights the technological and algorithmic advances required to obtain the image, along with other concepts central to physics and astronomy.

 A corresponding, 5-day lesson plan has been developed to enhance the Zoom class.
 The lesson plan includes content, links, and activities that focus on teaching Kepler’s laws, developing intuition for gravitation and planetary orbits, and data analysis.
 Additionally, the lesson plan provides an opportunity for students to apply what they have learned and use real astronomical data to measure the mass of the black hole at the center of our galaxy.

 Recent Zoom classroom events can be viewed below or on our Black Hole PIRE YouTube Channel.

 Download the full teaching module, “From Newton to Black Holes.”

+The teaching module and live course are offered as a public service in order to develop a unique opportunity for students to engage and experience new and extraordinary science.
 The Black Hole PIRE project is funded by the National Science Foundation (Award #1743747).
-The teaching module and live course are offered as a public service in order to develop a unique opportunity for students to engage and experience one aspect of extraordinary science that is happening now.